 First- semester freshman cannot be placed on probation or suspension.
 Students falling below a 2.00 after the first semester will be put on warning and a hold will be placed on their academic record.
 Students will be required to meet with a success coach to create a plan for success in the next semester and will be limited to taking 13 credits.
 If they have already registered for more than 13 credits, they will have to drop one of their courses.

 To learn more about academic standing please consult the *Office of the Registrar’s website.

 Communication between the university and parents/guardians can be complicated due to confidentiality laws.
 The university is bound to keep student information confidential and cannot be shared with parents without the student’s permission. *The Family Educational Rights and Privacy Act (FERPA) dictates that the university must have a student’s written consent to release information from the student’s educational record.
 To find out more about FERPA please go to the *Office of the Registrar’s website

-If a parent/guardian would like to sit in on a student’s appointment at the Center for Academic Advising, Retention & Transitions, the student must first sign a waiver for that particular session.
+If a parent/guardian would like to sit in on a student’s appointment at the Mason Care Network, the student must first sign a waiver for that particular session.
 The waiver is only applicable to one appointment and does not grant permission for future appointments or contact of any kind (i.e., email, telephone).
 Parents are encouraged to keep the lines of communication open with their student and to ask their student directly how he/she is doing.